-- Seeding shall be done immediately after soil preparation operations to discourage weed competition.
+- C. Seeding - Seeding shall be done immediately after soil preparation operations to discourage weed competition.
 Seed shall be evenly distributed over fertilized ground on a still day into a slightly moist seedbed, using an approved grass drill followed by packer wheels.
-Hand-broadcasting methods shall be at double the seeding rate and shall be 'raked in' or otherwise covered with soil to a depth of 1/4 inch.
-Hydraulic seeding can be used in areas not accessible for machine methods; seed and mulch shall not be applied in the same operation. - Seeding of irrigated "native" grasses can take place at any time during the growing season.
+Hand-broadcasting methods shall be at double the seeding rate and shall be 'raked in' or otherwise covered with soil to a depth of 1⁄4 inch.
+Hydraulic seeding can be used in areas not accessible for machine methods; seed and mulch shall not be applied in the same operation. - 2.
+Seeding of irrigated "native" grasses can take place at any time during the growing season.
 For best and quickest results, warm season grasses should be seeded in May and no later than July.
 Irrigated cool season "native" grasses are best seeded in the spring.
 Generally, dormant seeding of cool season non-irrigated grass shall occur between November 15th and April 15th on unfrozen ground.
-Seeding of non-irrigated warm season grasses shall occur between March 15th and June 15th. - All seeded areas shall be hydromulched, applied with tackifier at rates recommended by the manufacturer.
+Seeding of non-irrigated warm season grasses shall occur between March 15th and June 15th. - 3.
+All seeded areas shall be hydromulched, applied with tackifier at rates recommended by the manufacturer.
 Hydraulic mulching shall not be performed in the presence of free surface water.
 In areas not able to be hydromulched, cover all seeded area with 100% biodegradable straw blanket with biodegradable blanket pins.
 Within 12 hours of seeding, water seeded area frequently and lightly.
-Water enough to keep the soil moist, but not so heavily as to cause soil washing and loss of the grass seed.
+Water enough to keep the soil moist, but not so heavily as to cause soil washing and loss of the grass seed. - D. Weed Control - Weed control is an important factor for grass establishment.
+Timely mowing operations are the most successful method of control.
+Mow at six (6) inches with a flail type mower.
+No mowing for the first six (6) weeks after seeds sprout; mow weeds before annual seed set.
+It shall be necessary to mow several times the first growing season, depending on when grass was seeded.
+It shall be necessary to mow in the second year.
+For perennial weed control, use spot chemical spraying or hand weeding after grass plants are up and fairly mature, at the minimum, past the three (3) to five (5) leaf stage.